 In November 2020, the private equity owner of Lionbridge Technologies announced it was selling Lionbridge AI, the data annotation division, to Canadian IT and communications company TELUS for approximately CAD 1.2bn (USD 935m).
 TELUS brands itself as a “digital customer experience (CX) innovator,” and said TELUS International had acquired Lionbridge AI to “support important AI applications as demand for high-quality, multilingual data annotation continues to increase.”
 We are not yet aware of any rebranding proposals.

 Headquartered in Waltham, Massachusetts, Lionbridge AI operates around the world, including in the US, Ireland, Finland, India, UK, Japan, Denmark, Costa Rica and South Korea.

 The provision of training data for any business to develop and add a speech recognition facility to its customer service is a prerequisite essential.
-Speechocean, founded in 2005 in Beijing, provides large speech and text databases and data-related services in 110 languages and accents covering 70 countries.
+Speechocean, founded in 2005 in Beijing, provides large speech and text ASR databases and data-related services in 110 languages and accents covering 70 countries.

 They provide services for the design, collection, transcription, annotation and validation of data, covering requirements in technical fields of speech recognition, speech synthesis, computer vision, lexicon, image recognition, machine translation, web search and natural language processing.

-They also provide image and video data collection and annotation services, including facial and expression images, optical character recognition (OCR) and handwriting, self-driving vehicles, and many more AI applications.
+In addititon to ASR datasets they also provide image and video data collection and annotation services, including facial and expression images, optical character recognition (OCR) and handwriting, self-driving vehicles, and many more AI applications.